Unicorn (Tintin): Creation

 The Unicorn was inspired by the 64-gun Brillant, built in 1690 at Le Havre, France by the shipwright Salicon and then decorated by the designer Jean Bérain the Elder.
 In 1942, Hergé had decided that his latest Tintin adventure, The Secret of the Unicorn (1943), should depict images of his fictional Unicorn as detailed precision drawings.
 He used the services of his friend and local model ship maker Gérard Liger-Belair, son of a former naval officer and who owned a shop in Brussels that specialised in model ships, to find an appropriate historical vessel that he could customize to meet his historical needs.
-Liger-Belair's research produced three possibilities: A British frigate, a Dutch merchant vessel, and a French battleship.
-As Hergé preferred the battleship, Liger-Belair continued to research and discovered a historic document titled Architectura Navalis, which contained detailed drawings of French battleships.
+Liger-Belair's research produced three possibilities: A British frigate, a Dutch merchant ship and a French ship of the line.
+As Hergé preferred the ship of the line, Liger-Belair continued to research and discovered a historic document titled Architectura Navalis, which contained detailed drawings of French ships of the line.
 One in particular was from 1690, in the navy of Louis XIV of France, the 64-gun, Brillant.
 Liger-Belair soon completed a plan on a 1:100 scale followed by an extremely precise model.

 Hergé consulted the archives at the National Museum of Natural History and the then recently published L'Art et le Mer ("Art and the Sea") by Alexandre Berqueman.
 He also studied other vessels from the period, such as the Le Soleil Royal, La Couronne, La Royale and Le Reale de France to better understand 17th-century ship design.
 It was from the Le Reale de France that he gained a basis for his design of the Unicorn's jolly boat.
 He adopted the fictional ship's unicorn figurehead from a British frigate which had been built in 1745.
 When Liger-Belair's model was complete, Hergé realised it into the panels of his comics, regularly showing his renditions to Liger-Belair to ensure he was depicting the vessel with no technical errors.
 In its finished appearance in the book, the Unicorn is a ship of the third rank, a vessel with three-masts and 50 guns, more than 40 metres long and 11 metres wide.

 After publication of The Secret of the Unicorn, Hergé's German publisher Carlsen Verlag gave him an antique model of a 17th-century Danish ship called the Enhjørningen (The Unicorn).
 Until that moment, Hergé had no idea that a ship with that name, complete with a unicorn figurehead, had ever actually existed.